Home | Shopping Cart

 Use browser's back button to return to the previous page

 English Mortuary Hilted Backsword, ca. 1640

-Iron hilt with large oval plate guard featuring crudely chiseled floral decor and busts of Charles I; integrally forged knuckle bow and side bars screwed to the chiseled ovoid pommel; the side bars joined to the knuckle bow by a pair of diagonal bars.
+Iron hilt with large oval plate guard featuring crudely chiseled floral decor and busts of Charles I; integrally forged knuckle bow and side bars screwed to the chiseled ovoid pommel (one detached where it joins the pommel); the side bars joined to the knuckle bow by a pair of diagonal bars.
 Short scrolled rear quillon; later leather-wrapped grip with twisted wire.
 Tapering straight single-edged 30 ½" blade with two narrow fullers at the back running nearly the full length; the point rounded.
 Sword shows much age and wear, as typically found, with pitting and an untouched nearly black patina overall.
 Common cavalry weapon used by both sides during the English Civil War.
 Overall length 36 3/4".

 Click here for Currency Conversion